noecail/UCRM-KNXVirtualIntegrator_2025/Documentation/English_Documentation.md

 **Why can’t the app be installed for all users at once?**</br>
 Most likely due to folder, permission, and registry key issues,
 the app may never launch when installed outside the user’s AppData folder.

+**Why is there no recognition when I import a project/when I import addresses?**
+The recognition happens only when group addresses are correctly configured.
+A group address is said to be correctly configured when it has a DPT.
+If the address's name is not standardized, the recognition will very often be bad.
+[KNX Boost Desktop](https://github.com/Daichi9764/UCRM) is a software that makes it possible to rename addresses so they can easily be recognized!

+**How could I display the addresses without using the automatic filling of the models?**
+Unfortunately, the current version of KNX Virtual Integrator does not allow the possibility of removing the recognition.
+However, you may still delete the models that were created after the importation, or modify them manually.

 <br></br>
 [← Back](../README.md)